Financial Access and Labor Market Outcomes: Evidence from Credit Lotteries

 Date Written: March 8, 2021

-We assess the employment and income effects of access to credit dedicated to investment in individual mobility (a motorcycle).
-For identification, we exploit random time-series variation in access to credit through random lotteries for participants in a group-lending mechanism in Brazil.
-We find that access to credit for investment in individual mobility permanently increases formal employment rates and salaries, yielding an annual real rate of return of 16.94 percent over a ten-year horizon.
-Consistent with a geographically broader job search, we find that individuals transition to jobs further away from home and public transportation.
-Our results suggest that credit constraints prevent individuals from accessing parts of the labor market.
-As a consequence, extending credit for investment in mobility enables individuals to access geographically distant labor market opportunities, yielding high and persistent returns.
+We assess the employment and income effects of access to credit dedicated to investment in individual mobility by exploiting time-series variation in access to credit through random lotteries for participants in a group-lending mechanism in Brazil.
+We find that access to credit for investment in individual mobility increases formal employment rates and salaries, yielding an annual rate of return of 12 percent.
+Consistent with a geographically broader job search, individuals transition to jobs farther from home and public transportation.
+Our results suggest that accessing distant labor markets through credit for investment in individual mobility yields high and persistent returns.

 Keywords: access to credit, household finance, labor mobility, spatial mismatch